 Day 6.
 Paradise to Sault Ste.
 Marie, 59 miles

 On this fine day we’ll spin along Whitefish Bay before diving back into the Hiawatha National Forest and its timber cover of white birch, pine, and spruce.
 A highlight is the Point Iroquois Lighthouse, built in 1855 at the point where Lake Superior begins its dangerous-to-navigate rush into the St. Marys River.
-We’ll spend the night in Brimley, on Whitefish Bay, in the vicinity of Les Cheneaux (“the channel”) Islands, a grouping of 36 islands where boating and kayaking are popular.
+Our evening will be spent in the "Soo," Sault Sainte Marie, with the famous Soo Locks on the St. Marys River between Lake Superior and Lake Huron.
+The locks bypass the rapids of the river, where water drops 21 feet.
+The locks pass an average of 10,000 ships per year, despite being closed during the winter, when ice shuts down shipping on the Great Lakes.

 Day 7.
 Sault Ste.
 Marie to Cedarville, 40 miles

 Today we'll visit Sault Ste.
 Marie — the U.S. version of it anyway, as America’s Sault Ste.
 Marie has a doppelgänger across the international border in Ontario.
 We’ll visit the unforgettable Soo Locks, one of the most-visited sites in Michigan.
 The locks make it possible for large ships to travel between Lake Superior and the other Great Lakes below.
+Watch and listen for sandhill cranes, whose rattling bugle calls can be heard as we head south through forest and farmland.
 We’ll overnight in Cedarville on the shores of Huron, the third of the five Great Lakes encountered on our adventure.
+Cedarville overlooks the Les Cheneaux ("the channel") Islands, a grouping of 36 islands where boating and kayaking are popular.

 Day 8.
 Cedarville to DeTour Village and back, 50 miles